 Customer Inaction.
 In the event that neither Customer Contact Person can be reached, EPMI may, in its sole discretion, determine whether or not to take certain action as to any Service under this Agreement.
 Customer will retain responsibility for such action or inaction of EPMI.
 In the event EPMI has furnished Customer with the necessary information to determine whether or not to take certain action relating to any Service and Customer does not respond to EPMI, Customer shall be solely responsible for the consequences of Customer taking or not taking such action, including, without limitation, any penalties or interest.
 EPMI shall schedule the same Customer Information (solely as to Customer’s loads) that was provided by Customer on the previous day in the event EPMI does not receive timely response from Customer as to any given day’s schedule.

 Credit Relationship of the Parties.
-To support their respective rights and obligations hereunder, the Parties hereby agree to the terms set forth in the Credit Support Annex attached in Schedule “B”, which terms are made a part hereof for all purposes and apply and are hereby incorporated herein by reference.
+To support their respective rights and obligations hereunder regarding the ERCOT market, the Parties hereby agree to the terms set forth in the Credit Support Annex attached in Schedule “B”, which terms are made a part hereof for all purposes and apply and are hereby incorporated herein by reference.
+For all Other Markets, EPMI and Customer would mutually agree to additional security amounts based on the Other Market’s liability characteristics.

 ARTICLE 3 - CUSTOMER RESPONSIBILITIES